 In the preferred implementation illustrated here, a small portion of the outgoing focused beam beyond the objective optics of optical arrangement 66 is reflected by a small corner reflector 82.
 Corner reflectors, formed by three mutually perpendicular mirrors meeting at a corner, are well knows in optics, and have the property of reflecting incident radiation back along a path parallel to its incident path.
 The reflected portion of the beam, which is less than 1% of the focused beam intensity (and more typically a small proportion of a percent), passes back through optical arrangement 66 and impinges on fast steering mirror 68.
-Although FSM 68 is configured to reflect as high a proportion of the HEL beam as possible, a small proportion, typically in the region of 0.2%, "leaks" through the mirror.
+Although ESM 68 is configured to reflect as high a proportion of the HEL beam as possible, a small proportion, typically in the region of 0.2%, "leaks" through the mirror.
 In this implementation, that small leakage beam derived from the small reflected beam is still sufficient to allow sensing of the beam direction using sensor 70.
 The HEL beam paths are illustrated in FIG. 11A.
 As an alternative implementation of this concept, instead of a corner reflector, the objective lens system can be designed such that the very small proportion of the HEL beam reflected off the rear surface (or some other surface) of the objective lens is directed towards sensor 70 in a manner analogous to the geometry of the FIG. 9 beam alignment optical path.

-FIG. 11B shows the target tracking channel, which is fully 5 equivalent to that of directed energy weapon 60 as described above with reference to FIG. 10C.
-Other details, such as the control system, as well as the overall function of the device, are also equivalent to that described above with reference to directed energy weapon 60, and for conciseness of presen- 10 tation, are not described again here.
+FIG. 11B shows the target tracking channel, which is fully equivalent to that of directed energy weapon 60 as described above with reference to FIG. 10C.
+Other details, such as the control system, as well as the overall function of the device, are also equivalent to that described above with reference to directed energy weapon 60, and for conciseness of presentation, are not described again here.

 To the extent that the appended claims have been drafted without multiple dependencies, this has been done only to accommodate formal requirements in jurisdictions which do not allow such multiple dependencies.
 It should be noted that all possible combinations of features which would be implied by rendering the claims multiply dependent are explicitly envisaged and should be considered part of the invention.
-The weapon sensor.
-The weapon sensor is implem tem comprising: (a) a fiber lase said output (b) an optical into a focus

-It will be appreciated that the above descriptions are 20 intended only to serve as examples, and that many other embodiments are possible within the scope of the present invention as defined in the appended claims.
+It will be appreciated that the above descriptions are intended only to serve as examples, and that many other embodiments are possible within the scope of the present Retens (b) the appended claims.